hissssst/pathex/README.md

 ## Features

-Pathex has a lot of different features and can even compete with code written by hand in efficency.
+Pathex has a lot of different features and can even compete with code written by hand in terms of efficency.
-It significantly reduces the time to write a code which manipulates nested structure, while providing efficency and composability.
+Pathex significantly reduces the time to write a code which manipulates nested structure, while providing efficency and composability.
 No more functions like `get_users`, `set_users`, `update_users`!
 No more XPaths, JSONPaths, CSS Selectors!

 ### Easy to use

 It's not harder to use than `Map` or `Enum`!
 Check out the [cheatsheet](https://hexdocs.pm/pathex/cheatsheet.html) for common tasks.

-Pathex is very descriptive about anything you write
+Pathex also provides more information about errors than any other tool.

 ```elixir
 iex(1)> Pathex.view! %{}, path(:users) ~> all() ~> path(:personal / :email)